Russia steps up demand for U.S. to drop European missile shield

 "ARTIFICIAL ARGUMENTS"

-At the time, Obama said: "As long as the threat from Iran persists, we will go forward with a missile defense system that is cost-effective and proven.
-If the Iranian threat is eliminated, we will have a stronger basis for security, and the driving force for missile defense construction in Europe will be removed."
+At the time, Obama said: "As long as the threat from Iran persists, we will go forward with a missile defence system that is cost-effective and proven.
+If the Iranian threat is eliminated, we will have a stronger basis for security, and the driving force for missile defence construction in Europe will be removed."

 Moscow says those comments mean that with the resolution of the Iranian nuclear issue, Washington should now walk away from the missile shield plan.